henrybear327/Gitbook_Tutorial/Linux/Diff/English_version_for_Gary.md

 # Usage of `diff`

-Assume that your answer to be compared against is in `answer.txt`, then simple run
+Assume that your answer to be compared against is in `answer.txt`, then simply run
 ```
 diff answer.txt output.txt
 ```
-to compare output.txt and answer.txt.
+to compare `output.txt` with `answer.txt`.

-If now message shows up after running the command, then you're good to move on.
+If no message showed up after running the command, then your code has passed the test!
 Otherwise, it's time to debug. :(